kaittremblay/board-manual/directors-of-the-board.md

 * Maintain trust through ongoing transparent communication
 * Share credit for the work of the organization with collaborators and contributors
-* Support the common agenda over individual agendas
+* Support the community agenda over individual agendas
-* Encourage conversations that build deep understanding of all perspectives, to learn together and to seek to build respect and trust
+* Encourage conversations that build deep understanding of all perspectives, so we can learn together
-- Honor peers and colleagues with openness, truthfulness and trust
-- Comply with the letter and spirit of the Ontario Human Rights Code and actively support an organizational culture of discrimination and harassment prevention
+* Actively support the prevention of discrimination and harassment within the organization
-- Support programming that reflects the diverse social and cultural fabric of artistic communities in which we operate
+* Support programming that reflects the diverse social and cultural fabric of artistic communities in which we operate
-- Treat other directors, staff, members and the public with respect, compassion and dignity demonstrating our values
+* Treat other directors, staff, members and the public with respect and trust, always demonstrating our values

 ### Remuneration